khoirulmuzakka/FuncCraft/funccraft.md

 Warning: the packaged `2026_v1` suite contains 1,000,000 functions.
-Exporting the full shipped suite manifest will write every generated function record and is usually a mistake.
+Exporting the full shipped suite manifest will write every generated function record and is usually unnecessary.
 To export a smaller reproducible subset, copy the collection configuration dictionary, reduce `requested_number_of_functions`, build the smaller suite, and export that suite: